alberto-antonietti/CerebNEST/README.md

 cmake -Dwith-nest=${NEST_INSTALL_DIR}/bin/nest-config ..
 ```

-The resulting output shoud be something similar to:
+The resulting output should be something similar to:
 > [...]
 >-------------------------------------------------------
 >